 Presque Isle Downs

-Presque Isle Downs has not applied for a sports betting license but is conditionally approved for interactive gaming.
+Presque Isle Downs is conditionally approved for interactive gaming.
 The casino did not apply for a peer-to-peer license that would have allowed it to offer online poker.

-Churchill Downs and Eldorado should finalize their takeover of Presque Isle by the end of this year.
-Until then, the plans are necessarily vague.
+Churchill Downs and Eldorado have finalized their takeover of Presque Isle so their previously opaque plans are now coming clear.

 The Stars Group deal with Eldorado should not impact these existing arrangements, but could allow the launch of PokerStars online casino at Presque Isle Downs.